IzzyLeech/Do-you-know-Al/README.md

 Originally I had the answers in a grid of two rows with two columns to give space for the header but once I had the emission of the header I reverted it to a single column using flex to fill up the space.
 This help in having no empty space for visual purpose.

+From testing my quiz I found each question is answer correctly and when the difficulty is selected it shows the right question.
+Additional the correct audio is play and message is shown for the range of scoring.

+I wanted to add a audio for correct and incorrect answer but wasn't able to get just the audio to play for correct answer as it would play both audio files for when the answer was given correct.

 Overall I am happy with the display and structure of the quiz.
 I feel it is very straightforward in a linear sense.
 I don't think it diverts from its purpose of function.

 ## JavaScript